 A balance transfer helps you pay off your debts faster and, if you are carrying debts on multiple credit cards, consolidating them into a single card will surely reduce the risk of missed payments, which would negatively impact your score later.
 So, in this way, it helps you maintain a good score, if not improve it.
 However, balance transfers can hurt your credit score by increasing your single-card utilization, lowering your length of credit history and adding a hard inquiry to your credit report (if you are applying for a new card to transfer the balance).

 Remember, you can avoid credit card interest on most cards by paying your balance on time and in full every month.
-But if you are already in debt and have a plan to pay it off, a balance transfer may be one way you can strategically reduce the amount of interest you pay.
+But, if you are already in debt and have a plan to pay it off, a balance transfer may be one way you can strategically reduce the amount of interest you pay.

-However what you do after transferring the balance can end up negatively affecting your credit score.
-Following are some of the ways in which a balance transfer credit card could lower your credit score.
+It is important to know that the actual process of transferring a balance to a new credit card has no effect on your credit score.
+However, what you do after transferring the balance can end up negatively affecting your credit score.
+Following are some of the ways in which a balance transfer can lower your credit score:

 Get Your Free Credit Report with Monthly Updates Check Now

-1. Increasing available credit
+1. Increasing Available Credit

-2. Consolidating debt into a single monthly payment
+2. Consolidating Debt into a Single Monthly Payment

 Moving your balances to one credit card will make it easier to keep track of your debt and make payments on time.
 Avoiding late payments is perhaps the most important thing you can do to strengthen your credit.

 When you get a new credit card to transfer the balance, you will get an additional credit limit.
 Moving multiple debts to a new credit card could decrease your overall credit utilization ratio or percentage of the available credit you are using.
-The lower your credit utilization ratio the better, because a low rate shows the lenders you are not racking up the debt you can’t repay.
+The lower your credit utilization ratio the better, because a low rate shows the lenders that you are not racking up the debt you can’t repay.

-Is Balance Transfer a good idea?
+Is Balance Transfer a Good Idea?

 Let’s understand this with an example:

 Let’s say you are carrying a balance of Rs.
 70,000 on a card that charges 15% interest, and your goal is to pay it off in the next 6 months.
 If you just leave the debt on your card while you pay it off, you could expect to pay approximately Rs.
 10,000 in interest.
 But if you choose to transfer the balance to a card with 0% APR for 12 months, then you will save this much extra interest.
-Also keep in mind that most cards charge a balance transfer fee of 2.5% to 5% of the transferred amount
+Also, keep in mind that most cards charge a balance transfer fee of 2.5% to 5% of the transferred amount.

-However an important point to note here is that after your teaser period of 0% APR ends, your new card will start levying the usual interest charges as prescribed by the bank.
+However, an important point to note here is that after your teaser period of 0% APR ends, your new card will start levying the usual interest charges as prescribed by the bank.

 What to do after a Balance Transfer?

-To make sure you don’t fall into debt there are other steps you can take once a balance transfer is complete:
+To make sure you don’t fall into debt, there are other steps you can take once a balance transfer is complete:

-- Set up autopay and create a budget- Make all your monthly payments on time to maintain your credit score, as credit score calculations generally weigh your payment history quite heavily.
-To avoid accruing additional debt, make a budget and regularly track your spending
+- Set up autopay and create a budget: Make all your monthly payments on time to maintain your credit score, as credit score calculations generally weigh your payment history quite heavily.
+To avoid accruing additional debt, make a budget and regularly track your spending.

 Get Your Free Credit Report with Monthly Updates Check Now

-What are alternatives to Credit Card Balance Transfer?
+Alternatives to Credit Card Balance Transfer

 A balance transfer can help you get out of debt, but it is not the only answer.
 Based on your situation, one of these options may be a better fit:

-Choosing balance transfer facility can help in debt-management, but be cautious when exploring new balance-transfer card options.
-Overall, it is best to use a new balance-transfer card to its fullest advantages and take immediate steps to assess how to avoid the need for more of such cards in the future.
-Make timely payments on the new card, and perhaps keep the old card(s) open for long-term improvement to the credit utilization and average credit age.
+Choosing a balance transfer facility can help in debt management, but be cautious when exploring new balance-transfer card options.
+Overall, it is best to use a new balance-transfer card to its fullest advantage and take immediate steps to assess how to avoid the need for more such cards in the future.
+Make timely payments on the new card, and keep your old credit cards open for long-term improvement in the credit utilization and average credit age.

 Please note that Balance Transfers do not change the past, any missed payment on the old account will still affect your credit score.